acoullandreau/mood_lamp/README.md

 Welcome!
 This repository contains all the code we put together to build the application that allows you to control a Maïa mood lamp!
 Maïa is a lamp that can be assembled with very few (and cheap) components, 3D printed parts, and controlled remotely from your phone or computer using bluetooth!

-If you already have a lamp, get the app [here](XXXXXXX) now!
+If you already have a lamp, get the app [here](https://maia.acoullandreau.com) now!
-If you wish to build your own lamp, check out the other sections of [this repository] (XXXX).

 Structure of the app